Select a program of interest and we’ll connect you with trade schools that match your goals.

 Choose a school that includes an externship with a real healthcare facility.

-This list focuses on programs that are accredited, have solid job placement rates, and offer hands-on training.
+This list focuses on programs that are accredited, have solid employment outcomes (verify with the school), and offer hands-on training.

 You can work in Alaska without certification, but credentials give you a competitive edge.